Akim Monet: Selected exhibitions

-Artist Residency
+Artist residency

-In 2005, Akim Monet was invited by the University of Maine New Media Program to be their "artist in residence".
+In 2005, Monet was invited by the University of Maine New Media Program to be their artist in residence.
 They commissioned him to make a multimedia "video installation", 'Caves a meditation' with the students there.
 The artist chose to make a film based on a photographic series he shot the previous year "The Caves".
 These are a group of photographs taken in one of the most beautiful ancient grottoes in Europe.
 During millions of years, a powerful river eroded strata of limestone into a surrealist landscape.
 The Stalactites and stalagmites inhabit this space; they stand in time like actors in the set of nature.
 Although there are no images of water among the photos of "The Caves”, the grottoes were carved by water.
 Water for the grottoes acts as the negatives do for images; water is the catalyst for the carvings.
 Because the pictures are rendered in negative they have a marvelous blue watery hue.
 Monet "saw" a projected piece made of the images, accompanied by different sounds of water.